yangyu-berkeley/yangyu-berkeley.github.io/_pages/about.md

 I got my BS in School of school of Artificial Intelligence and Automation, [Huazhong University of Science and Technology]( http://english.hust.edu.cn/), Wuhan, China in 2013 and was promoted to Tsinghua University as a doctoral candidate.

-My research are mainly around developing algorithmic solutions for the control and optimization of large-scale dynamic networked system in virtue of reinforcement learning, stochastic optimiza-tion, decentralized optimization and  data-driven analysis techniques, with their applications to smart grids, smart buildings, and cyber-physical systems.
+My research are mainly around developing algorithmic solutions for the control and optimization of large-scale dynamic networked system in virtue of reinforcement learning, stochastic optimization, decentralized optimization and  data-driven analysis techniques, with their applications to smart grids, smart buildings, and cyber-physical systems.
 I also have strong interest in game theory (noncooperative game, coalition game), transactive energy or transactive control and market design mechanisms with their application to build a flexible, adaptive, reliable and sustainable energy system.

 I am also interested in developing or enhancing basic theories from research topics, and exploring their extensions to other areas.